austinbrian/setosa-react/README.md

 To view it, run `npm start` after cloning the repo.

 ## Current Status
--[x] Create python script that classifies using iris dataset -[x] Create react app framework
+- [x] Create python script that classifies using iris dataset
+- [x] Create react app framework
--[x] Create outline for graphs that change based on estimated value inputs -[] Create react components that take in `predict_proba` estimates -[] Create react components that feed in petal/sepal width/length values -[] Create state for data callbacks
+- [x] Create outline for graphs that change based on estimated value inputs
+- [] Create react components that take in `predict_proba` estimates
+- [] Create react components that feed in petal/sepal width/length values
+- [] Create state for data callbacks